kestra-io/docs/docs/developer-guide/triggers/flow.md

 type: "io.kestra.core.models.triggers.types.Flow"
 ```

-> Kestra is able to trigger flow after another one.
-This allows chaining flow without need to update the base flows.
+> Kestra is able to trigger one flow after another one.
+This allows the chaining of flows without the need to update the base flows.
-  With that, you can break responsibility between different flow to different teams.
+  With this capacity, you can break responsibility between different flows to different teams.

 ## Example
-> This flow will be triggered after each successfully execution of flow `io.kestra.tests.trigger-flow` and forward the `uri` of `my-task` taskId outputs.
+> This flow will be triggered after each successful execution of the flow `io.kestra.tests.trigger-flow` and forward the `uri` of `my-task` taskId outputs.
 ```yaml
 id: trigger-flow-listener
 namespace: io.kestra.tests